Unbabel/backend-engineering-challenge/README.md

 + Include a README.md that briefly describes how to build and run your code
 + Be consistent in your code.

-Feel free to, in your solution, include some your considerations while doing this challenge.
+Feel free to, in your solution, include some of your considerations while doing this challenge.
 We want you to solve this challenge in the language you feel most confortable with.
 Our machines run Python, Ruby, Scala, Java, Clojure, Elixir and Nodejs.
 If you are thinking of using any other programming language please reach out to us first 🙏.

 Also if you have any problem please **open an issue**.